hlissner/dotfiles/README.md

   search                 Search nixpkgs for a package show                   [ARGS...] ssh HOST [COMMAND]     Run a bin/hey command on a remote NixOS system swap PATH [PATH...]
-Recursively swap nix-store symlinks with copies (or back). test                   Quickly rebuild, for quick iteration theme THEME_NAME       Quickly swap to another theme module update [INPUT...]
+Recursively swap nix-store symlinks with copies (and back). test                   Quickly rebuild, for quick iteration theme THEME_NAME       Quickly swap to another theme module update [INPUT...]
 Update specific flakes or all of them